Learn How To Remove Collections From Your Credit Report In Canada

 IN THIS POST, WE COVER:

-• What collections are and how they affect your credit
+- What collections are and how they affect your credit

-• How to check your credit report for collections
+- How to check your credit report for collections

-• How to remove collections from credit report in Canada
+- How to remove collections from credit report in Canada

-• Tips to help manage credit going forward
+- Tips to help manage credit going forward

-Your credit reports and scores are an important part of your financial life.
+Your credit report and score are an important part of your financial life.
 When collection items land on your credit history it can cause your score to drop, making it harder to get approved for car loans or other types of credit.
 You might be wondering how to remove collections from credit reports and whether that could help your score.
 There are some steps you can take to minimize the impact of collections on a credit report.
 If you’re successful, this could make it easier to qualify for a car loan and/or get a better rate when you borrow.

 When you take out a loan, credit card or other debt, you probably don’t anticipate not being able to pay it back.
 If you fall behind on your payments for a debt, including medical bills, your creditor can turn your account over to its collections department or assign it to a collection agency.
 The timing depends on the creditor; some may report your account to collections when you’re 30 days past due while others may give you 60, 90 or even 180 days to get caught up before your account goes to collections.